Aquatic Plant Identification

 NATIVE: Leafy pondweed has freely branched stems that emerge from slender rhizomes.
 The narrow, submersed leaves have parallel sides that narrow slightly where they attach to the stem.
 The tip of the leaf usually tapers to a point.
 No floating leaves are produced.
 Flowers and fruit are produced on short stalks in the axils of the upper leaves.
 Fruits are in tight clusters and are flattened with a wavy ridge and a short beak.

 NATIVE: Nitella is a type of algae that looks like a higher plant but with no true roots.
 Branches are arranged in whorls around the stem, but unlike chara, are smooth and translucent green.
-Nitella also lacks the skunky smell that chara possesses.
+Nitella also lacks the skunky smell of chara.

 NATIVE: NWM has stems that are sparingly branched and fairly erect in the water.
 The leaves are divided like a feather and have 5-12 pairs of thread-like leaflets.
 The lower leaflet pairs are longer than the upper ones, creating a Christmas tree shape.
 The leaves are arranged in whorls with 4-5 leaves per whorl.